spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/in-pipelines/index.md

 2. __Use Default Artifact__

    Specify exactly which artifact to bind.

-Once you have declared which artifacts are expected by this pipeline, you can assign expected artifacts to individual triggers.

-{% include figure
-   image_path="./pubsub-trigger-artifact.png"
-   caption="A pubsub subscription configured to listen to changes in
-            one GCR registry.
-Since this registry can contain many repositories, we've assigned it an expected artifact to ensure only changes in one repository can run this pipeline."
-%}

 When a trigger has one or more expected artifacts, it only runs when each expected artifact can bind to one of the artifacts in the trigger's payload.